GeorgeMos/Glang/README.md

-# G
+# Glang
-The G Programming Language
+The Glang Programming Language